 Perhaps the most striking is the one which has a hard rubber bullet wedged between the lens and the casing.

-"This camera," he told me, "saved my life for sure."'Living in denial'
+"This camera," he told me, "saved my life for sure."

 The other Middle Eastern film nominated for the documentary Oscar is called The Gatekeepers and tells essentially the same story of Israel's occupation of the West Bank of the River Jordan from a very different perspective.

 It contains some startlingly realistic computer generated image (CGI) footage but is chiefly remarkable for the interviews it features with every living former head of Israel's internal security agency, the Shin Bet.